 • Taste the sauce at the end and adjust the seasoning as necessary.

-• Coq au vin actually tastes even better the day AFTER it’s made as the flavors continue to develop.
+• Chicken coq au vin actually tastes even better the day AFTER it’s made as the flavors continue to develop.
 If possible, prepare it a day in advance, refrigerate, and reheat it slowly on the stovetop before serving.

-Coq au vin is traditionally served with starchy sides to soak up the rich wine sauce.
+A traditional coq au vin recipe is usually served with starchy sides to soak up the rich wine sauce.
 Great options include:

 If you have leftovers, transfer them to an airtight container and place them in the fridge uncovered for a few hours until they are fully chilled, then cover them with the lid and keep in the refrigerator up to 3 days.